BestDosage

 Most clinics I've evaluated fall into two categories: clinics with legitimate high-irradiance panels (Joovv, PlatinumLED, TheraLight beds) that deliver therapeutic doses in 10-20 minutes, and clinics with underpowered devices that would need 45-60 minutes to reach the same dose — sessions they typically cap at 15 minutes.

-What to Ask Before Booking
+What Should You Ask Before Booking?

 These are the questions I would ask — and every clinic should be able to answer them: